fuegoio/dotfiles/README.md

 ## Visual

-Here is what I use for the visual :
+Here is what I use for the visual of the theme :

 * Arc Theme modified
 * Arc Icon Theme
 * Moka Icon Theme
 * Firark colors

+## Fonts

+They are also important :

+* Lato for titles
+* Raleway for subtitles
+* Fura Code from Nerd Fonts in the terminal and as monospaced font